-Everyone appeared to have a job of some sort, this could be sweeping steps or the road, fetching bricks for builders, owning little shops on the side of a road, selling fruits like bananas, oranges or vegetables – even carrots that are red?!
+Everyone appeared to have a job of some sort; sweeping steps or the road, fetching bricks for builders, owning little shops on the side of a road, selling fruits like bananas, oranges or vegetables – even carrots that are red?!
 Oh yes, we saw that.

 We welcomed the culture shock – it humbled us and made us more appreciative for what we have.